-RATEL / Regulator Regulatory Body for Electronic Communications and Postal Service PPO/ Post Public Postal Operator/PE Post of Serbia EY "Ernst & Young" d.o.o., Belgrade EU European Union Directive Directive 2008 / 06 / EC UPS Universal postal service Law Law on Postal Services of the Republic of Serbia ("Official Gazette of RS" no. 77/2019) Rulebook Rulebook on the manner of accounting separation application and reliability review of public postal operator's regulatory Reports ("Official Gazette of RS", no. 126/2020 from 23 October 2020, in effect from 31 October 2020) Methodology Methodology on the manner of accounting separation application and reliability review of public postal operator's regulatory Reports, 2020 Implementation description Implementation description as defined in Article 34 of the Rulebook
+RATEL / Regulator Regulatory Authority for Electronic Communications and Postal Service PPO/ Post Public Postal Operator/PE Post of Serbia EY "Ernst & Young Consulting" d.o.o., Belgrade EU European Union Directive Directive 2008 / 06 / EC UPS Universal postal service Law Law on Postal Services of the Republic of Serbia ("Official Gazette of RS" no. 77/2019) Rulebook Rulebook on the manner of accounting separation application and reliability review of public postal operator's regulatory Reports ("Official Gazette of RS", no. 126/2020 from 23 October 2020, in effect from 31 October 2020 & no. 48/2024 from 31 May 2024, in effect from 8 June 2024) Methodology Methodology on the manner of accounting separation application and reliability review of public postal operator's regulatory Reports, 2020 Description of the Implementation Description of the Implementation as defined in Article 34 of the Rulebook